BubblyBingBong/ART/README.md

 ## Digital Artwork
-Here demonstrates several digital AI enhancement through my experiments, hang mouse over each picture to show its title and click for a closer view.
+Here are examples of my experiments for digital AI enhancements.
+Hover over each image to show its title, and click for a closer view.

 <table class="center">
     <tr>